 Officers were initially dispatched to check on an individual who was reportedly walking in and out of the street.
 Upon arrival, police said that while checking the area, an officer struck an individual who was lying at the entrance of an alley with his squad car.

-The individual, an unidentified adult, was transported to the hospital where they were pronounced dead by medical staff.
+The individual, identified as Hayley Linville, 31, by the Milwaukee County Medical Examiner’s Office, was transported to the hospital, where she was pronounced dead by medical staff.

 The officer involved is a 44-year-old male with more than 18 years of service and will be placed on administrative duty, as is routine in officer-involved incidents, police said.